RoxyFarhad/design-in-c-final-project/b-tree-prototype.md

 - A non leaf node with n-1 keys must have n number of children.
 - All the key values within a node must be in ascending order.

+- The root has to have between 1 and 2m elements
+-

 **B-Tree-Node**